aio-libs/aiohttp/docs/client.rst

 Connectors
 ----------

-To tweek or change *transport* layer of requests you can pass a custom **Connector** to :func:`aiohttp.request` and family.
+To tweak or change *transport* layer of requests you can pass a custom **Connector** to :func:`aiohttp.request` and family.
 For example::

     >>> conn = aiohttp.TCPConnector()